Peripheral Neuropathy treatment in Colorado Springs

 Would you like to find out more about our drug-free non-invasive completely painless neuropathy pain relief protocol, clinically proven to significantly reduce or eliminate severe neuropathy pain and inflammation?
 This Peripheral Neuropathy treatment in Colorado Sprigs has no known side effects and an excellent success rate.
 If you are suffering with symptoms such as…

 …then we are able to provide relief.
-Contact Dr. Terry Smith, DC in Colorado Springs today by calling 719-390-5404 or by filling in the form to the right.
+Contact Dr. Ammon Jacobson, DC in Colorado Springs today by calling 719-390-5404 or by filling in the form to the right.

 This treatment has allowed patients to stop taking prescription neuropathy pain medications that often result in numerous ill side effects.
 Some patients report neuropathy pain eliminated or reduced after just one treatment.